Napalm is a thick, sticky substance that became popularly known because of its use in the Vietnam War.

 The Byzantines used it in naval battles with a great effect as it devastated enemy ships and still burned while floating water.

-Napalm was widely used in WWII, was developed in a Harvard Lab and used as a tactical weapon for clearing large swaths of rainforest via incendiary bombs and flamethrowers.
-It was used to clear brush so that the enemy could not hide or engage in surprise guerrilla attacks.
+Napalm became widely known after it was used in WWII.
+The substance was developed in a Harvard Lab was used as tactical weapon in order to penetrate thick undergrowth and clear large swaths of rainforest via incendiary bombs and flamethrowers.
+It was originally used to clear brush, as a preventative measure so that the enemy could not hide or engage in surprise guerrilla attacks.

-Napalm, being a thick sticky substance, has the ability to not just set fire to anything it comes into contact with but continue to burn until there is nothing left.
+Napalm as it is a thick sticky substance has the ability to set fire to anything it comes into contact with and will continue to burn for long periods of time until there is nothing left.

 Napalm use in Vietnam

-Napalm became synonymous with Vietnam thanks to the film Apocalypse Now which brought to light in the big screen some of the darker realities of war.
+Napalm became synonymous with the Vietnam War thanks to the film Apocalypse Now which brought to the big screen some of the darker realities of war.
+One of the most famous scenes in the movie:

 “Do you smell that?
 Napalm, son.
 Nothing else in the world smells like that.
 I love the smell of napalm in the morning.
 You know, one time we had a hill bombed, for twelve hours.
 When it was all over I walked up.
 We didn’t find one of ’em, not one stinkin’ dink body.
 The smell, you know that gasoline smell, the whole hill.
-Smelled like – victory”
+Smelled like – victory.” – Apocalypse Now (1979).

 This US military reframing of napalm – from a “strategic asset to a liability as a weapon” during WWII and Vietnam – coincided with the criticisms of napalm by activists and civil society.